roadbikeaddict/FDM/README.md

 FDM
 ===

 A flight dynamics model.
 Very experimental.
-For exercising.
+For exercising only.